College Football Playoff Bubble Watch: Breaking down every conference

 Would be in: Florida State, Miami

-Would be out: Boston College, Duke, North Carolina, NC State, Pitt, Stanford, Syracuse, Virginia, Virginia Tech, Wake Forest
+Would be out: Boston College, Clemson, Duke, North Carolina, SMU, Stanford, Virginia Tech

 Big 12